ospqul/OLS50C_RDK_Demo/README.md

 `RDWIZ= NAME`

-NAME: Macro Names (Either one of return values of `GETWIZNAME?` command)
+NAME: Macro Names (Any of the returned values of `GETWIZNAME?` command)

 Description: